Keith Adams tells the story of the Tickford Capri, and how it made it from drawing board to production…

 Miles, due to his involvement in modifying the Capri’s suspension, was (and proved to be correct) aware that different or alternative suspension settings could be improved even further with a change of tyres.
-Contact was made with Tom Northey (Pirelli), who at this time was trying to attract publicity for the P7 tyre.
+Contact was made with Tom Northey (at Pirelli), who at this time was trying to attract publicity for the P7 tyre.

-Rumour control has it that after Ford’s withdrawal from the project, which forced Tickford to ‘go it alone’, and the sad demise of the 2.8T, Victor Gauntlett wrote a personal cheque for £3000 to John Miles.
+Rumour has it that, after Ford’s withdrawal from the project, which forced Tickford to ‘go it alone’, and the sad demise of the 2.8T, Victor Gauntlett wrote a personal cheque for £3000 to John Miles.
 What commenced as an extremely exciting project, sadly ended on a sour note for many people involved, more so for John Miles than most.

 The fact that the Tickford Turbo Capri ever reached the production stage was thanks to the commitment, enthusiasm and dogged persistence of a few people involved directly.
 A year after the meeting (lunch) between Victor Gauntlett of AML, Bob Lutz (Ford of Europe) and John Miles, the running prototype appeared at the 1982 NEC Motor Show.

 The car had 205bhp, and it took an Aston Martin Vantage to beat it from rest to 100mph.
-The Tickford Capri also came with a rear disc conversion, and was dressed with an extrovert body kit – and the option that one could order a tailor make the car, with or without the body addenda.
+The Tickford Capri also came with a rear disc conversion, and was dressed with an extrovert body kit – and the option that one could order a tailor-made car, with or without the body addenda.

 - Concepts and prototypes : Hyundai/Rover Oden (1992) - 9 November 2023